 - Even though the outcrops of the orebodies have been removed, an alteration zone remains that surrounds each orebody.

-- The inset in the upper right shows what the alteration looks like.
+- The inset in the upper left shows what the alteration looks like.
 The normally tan-colored arkose of the Whitetail formation has been altered to black chlorite, a type of mica.
 This type of alteration is commonly found surrounding the sub-seafloor portions of VMS deposits in Canada, but it was learned that it also surrounds the perimeter of a cousin of the VMS ore deposit, the IOCG (Iron Oxide Copper Gold deposit).

 - This is the Molly Marie Prospect ore genesis model.

 - 20 million years ago, southern Arizona was covered in deep brine lakes, because the Colorado River had not been formed yet.
+Proof of this are thick salt deposits beneath Higley and near Luke AFB.

 - Occurring concurrently with the brine lakes and adjoining them was the Superstition volcanism.